netfeed/tvmv/README.md

     A Show/Season 01/A Show - 1x3 - The fancy episode

-tvmv will try to take as much information as possible from the file path, but there's a special case when episode_title is used.
-From that point we will try to get information from [tvrage](http://services.tvrage.com/).
-If we succeed, then we'll use the episode title *and* the show title from the information we get.
-So "Bobs Burgers", would become "Bob's Burgers".
+tvmv will try to take as much information as possible from the file path.
 The file ending will be added to the renamed file when the file is moved into a the new location, so it won't need to be taken in account here.

 ## Todo

-* use more information from tvrage and cache that for fewer requests (for example nextepisode)
-* user-agent for tvrage requests
 * better error handling
 * double episodes (s01e23e24 and so on)
 * daily episodes (with dates in them)